CreateObject Function in VBA

 Similarly, to initiate an excel workbook from other Microsoft products, we can use the below code.

 Sub CreateObject_Example3() Dim ExlWb As Object Set ExlWb = CreateObject("Excel.Application") ExlWb.Application.Visible = True End Sub

 Things to Remember About CreateObject in VBA

 - In VBA, the CreateObject function is used to reference objects.

 - Create Object function causes a late-binding process.

-- Using create object function we don’t get to access the intellisense list of VBA.
+- Using the create object function, we don’t get to access the IntelliSense list of VBA.

 This has been a guide to CreateObject in VBA.
 Here we discuss how to create a reference object using the Createobject function in excel VBA along with practical examples and a downloadable template.
 Below you can find some useful excel VBA articles –